 You can explain these details by writing a blog post or a disclaimer.
 There you can tell about tools you use to protect clients’ data and which actions you’d take in case your financial institution faces a data breach.

 As you can see, It’s not that hard to increase trust in your company, even if you work in the financial sector.
 Just keep your internal processes transparent and easy to understand.
-And if you are looking for software that can help you automate lending, drop us a line, and our experts will offer you a solution suitable to your needs.
+And if you are looking for loan origination software that can help you automate lending, drop us a line, and our experts will offer you a solution suitable to your needs.